 Cooking involves many learning skills besides how to handle and prepare foods and how to keep food safe to eat.
 It also teaches children:

-- vocabulary words and reading skills-while a recipe is read, followed and prepared.
+- vocabulary words and reading skills, while the recipe is read, followed, and prepared.

-- math skills-when counting, measuring and following step-by-step directions.
+- math skills when counting, measuring, using fractions to double or half a recipe, and following step-by-step directions.

 - similarities and differences in foods of other cultures-as they prepare dishes from a variety of cultural groups.

-- social skills-working together with others, taking turns and solving problems, which boosts self-esteem.
+- social skills when working together with others, taking turns, and solving problems boost self-esteem.

 Age-appropriate Kitchen Jobs

-Food preparation activities help kids develop small-muscle movement and eye-hand coordination.
+Food preparation activities help kids develop small-muscle movement and hand-eye coordination.

 Always consider the age of the child and assign jobs they can safely do.
-Every child is different, so consider the developmental level and abilities of each one when assigning kitchen duties.
-Choose foods and recipes that match their abilities.
+Every child is different and possesses a unique set of skills, so consider the developmental level and abilities when assigning kitchen duties.
+Then, choose foods and recipes that match their abilities.
 Here are some age-appropriate kitchen jobs for children.

-Babies: Although babies can’t help with the cooking, they enjoy being with their parent or caregiver and experiencing the sights, sounds and smells of the kitchen.
+Babies: Although babies can’t help with the cooking, they enjoy being with their parents or caregiver and experiencing the sights, sounds, smells, and tastes of the kitchen.
 Talk to them about what you are doing as you move around the kitchen.
 Tell them about the foods you’re preparing and the utensils you’re using.

 Age 2: Two-year-olds are learning to use the large muscles in their arms and can help with these activities: